 Talisin Hammond, Ph.D.

-Dr. Talisin Hammond serves San Diego Zoo Global as a National Science Foundation postdoctoral fellow in Recovery Ecology.
+Dr. Talisin Hammond serves San Diego Zoo Global as a Researcher in Recovery Ecology.
 She is broadly interested in integrating behavioral and physiological studies into conservation work, and in understanding the ways that individuals use behavioral and physiological mechanisms to cope with challenges in their environments.
 Tali is also interested in science outreach, communication, and education work.

 Tali brings her experience in behavioral ecology and disease ecology to better understand and counteract the problems facing reintroduction of the mountain yellow-legged frog in southern California.
 This critically endangered species faces numerous threats, including climate change, disease, habitat loss, and predation.
 Tali’s research will focus on characterizing the role of the fungal pathogen Batrachochytrium dendrobatidis (Bd) in historical and current declines, in predicting which individuals will be most successful upon reintroduction, and in characterizing the impacts of climate change on physiology and development of this species.
 Tali also continues to collaborate with scientists at the University of Pittsburgh to characterize the sub-lethal impacts of Bd on Pennsylvania amphibians.